Sustainability and returns go hand in hand. A key to supply chain sustainability is a thoughtful return strategy that includes:

 Return management adds value to sustainability efforts in the following ways:

-- Provides the infrastructure to remove unwanted, outdated, obsolete, recalled, defective, and inbound assets from the primary stream of commerce and moves them into the proper alternative stream for disposal or reuse — and does so in a planned, affordable, and controllable way.
+- Provides the infrastructure to remove unwanted, outdated, obsolete, recalled, defective, and inbound assets from the primary stream of commerce and moves them into the proper alternative stream for disposal or reuse — and does so in a planned, cost-effective, and controllable way.

 - Extends the life of assets by remanufacturing, repairing, reselling, or recycling goods that flow through the return pipeline.